HRizwan1/2019-team-06f/reports/sprint-03/report.md

  * Different user authentication panel on the website (C)
  * Allow users to upload photos using hashtags (IP)
  * Data Encryption at Rest ()
- * To make the website responsive in order to fit any form factor such as desktop, mobile and tablets (I)
+ * To make the website responsive in order to fit any form factor, such as desktop, mobile, and tablet (IP)

 ### Project Accomplishments: Goals Accomplished ()